imxeno/apple-music-windows/README.md

 ## Known issues

-- While the dark mode works, switching between Windows themes when the app is open causes a visual glitch connected with the acrylic sidebar - a fix for this should be fairy simple, but I didn't have enough motivation to do that 😛
 - From time to time you may encounter an error presented in a form of Apple-style alert - in that case it's probably Apple's fault - before submitting a bug report please check if you can reproduce it using the official Apple Music web app

 ## License